 The powers of the EU institutions have been laid down by founding treaties negotiated and ratified by member countries.
-In policy areas not covered by the treaties, EU countries are free to exercise their own sovereignty.
+In policy areas not covered by the treaties, national governments are free to exercise their own sovereignty.

 Three institutions are responsible for making policy and taking decisions: